Install with newinstall.sh and eups distrib¶

 loadLSST script installed by newinstall.sh (see Setting up installed LSST Science Pipelines).

-If you install other Python packages in a shell where the LSST Miniconda is activated (with pip install or conda install) those packages are installed into the LSST Miniconda’s
+If you install other Python packages in a shell where the LSST Miniconda is activated (with mamba install or conda install or pip install) those packages are installed into the LSST Miniconda’s

 site-packages, not your system’s.

-The Python installed by newinstall.sh works like an isolated Python environment dedicated to LSST Science Pipelines code and your own related modules—effectively like a Conda environment or Python venv.
+The Python installed by newinstall.sh is in an isolated Python environment dedicated to LSST Science Pipelines code and your own related modules.

 This pattern is useful because it reduces the risk of having Python package version incompatibilities.